 For the last fifteen years, I’ve been helping companies solve big sales challenges of all types: Winning new business, renewing accounts and retaining them when there is a crisis.
 My method of operation was always to create cross-departmental teams that harnessed the power of “group genius” through collaboration.

-More than ever, it’s critical to put together what I call Dealstorm teams to answer the complexity of today’s business-to-business sale.
+More than ever, it’s critical to put together what I call Dealstorm teams to answer the complexity of today’s business-to-business sales.
 Often there are many decision-makers and influencers weighing in on the decision.
-Our products and services are laced with all kinds of technology, leading to a high learning curve and risk-of-failure.
+Our products and services are laced with all kinds of technology, leading to a high learning curve and risk of failure.

 Tim Sanders is the author of the newly published, Dealstorming: The Secret Weapon That Can Solve Your Greatest Sales Challenges.

 For more articles from Shep Hyken and his guest contributors go to customerserviceblog.com.

 Read Shep’s latest Forbes Article: Love Your Customers, Hug Your Haters

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.